Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Closet Space and Closure

-Beyond giving you more closet space, there’s a more profound benefit to finding a better, more permanent place for cremated remains.
+Beyond giving you more closet space, there’s a more profound benefit to finding better, more permanent options for cremated remains.
 Scattering “ashes” can bring meaning, relief, solace, and closure to the living.
 From a healing hike up a favorite mountain to a trip abroad, the experience can also pay tribute to the passions of the person who has died.

 Sadly, funeral homes report that about one percent of their cases are never collected.
 Los Angeles is one of several cities that holds an annual ceremony for thousands of unclaimed remains.